LEANNA MAE .ORG

 • Role playing cards – Get an index card, assign it a part of disease, and explain how it functions.
 Act out as if you were that thing and what you would be doing.
 This goes great in groups.

 • Listen to the recorded lectures throughout the week.
+Do this while you are cooking, cleaning, driving, etc.

 • Record yourself talking about the material and what you understand.

 • Does your textbook offer review questions at the end of the chapter?
+If so, can you answer them without looking back at the text?

 • At the end of your study session, make a bullet pointed list of what you learned today.